 The AG's report identified gaps, risks and inadequate controls and verification processes in the UIF Temporary Employee/Employer Relief Scheme (TERS), which was established to provide relief to employees who were retrenched or unable to work due to the lockdown.

-These include illegal payments to people who were already receiving a government grant, students who were already receiving government funding, public people and children.
+These include illegal payments to people who were already receiving a government grant, students who were already receiving government funding, public government communications servants, inmates, deceased people and children.
 The AG's office is now investigating these payments.